9 Ways To Celebrate Elvis’ 82nd Birthday

-If Elvis was alive, he would be 81 years old tomorrow.
+If Elvis was alive, he would be 82 years old on January 8, 2017.
 Whether you’re a card-carrying Elvis fan club member or just like an excuse to enjoy a special day, here are nine ways to honor the King’s birthday on January 8.

 1. Get some Elvis-inspired treats